pgherveou/squid/README.md

 Install
 -------

-install the package globally to use the two commands provided by the project (see desc below)
+install the package globally to use the commands provided by the project (see desc below)

 ```
 $ npm install -g squid